How to install and use super-focus on deepthought

 Installing Super-FOCUS on deepthought

 To install Super-FOCUS on deepthought we are going to use conda.
-Once you have conda installed, [here are more install instructions] you can just type:
+Once you have conda installed, [here are more install instructions].

 This will figure out all the things that need to be installed, and then install them for you.
 It should not take too long for the installer to complete.